College Admission for Students with Learning Disabilities

 5. Make sure paperwork is in order.

-Students are responsible for registering with a college’s Office of Disability Services before their first semester and preferably by June 1.
+Students are responsible for registering with a school's Office of Disability Services before their first semester and preferably by June 1.
 After that initial semester, students must complete a request for letters of accommodations at the beginning of every semester.
 Students must email these letters to their professors.

-6. Consider test-optional colleges.
+6. Consider test-optional schools.

 You can find the list of these institutions at FairTest: The National Center for Fair and Open Testing, which is a nonprofit that advocates against standardized testing.